Autoscaling of Citrix ADC VPX in Microsoft Azure using Citrix ADM

 For DNS based autoscaling, Citrix ADM waits for the specified Time-To-Live (TTL) period.
 Then, it waits for existing connections to drain before initiating node de-provisioning.

-No action was taken for the breach between T37-T39 because node de-provisioning is in progress.
+No action was taken for the breach between T37-T39 because the node de-provisioning is in progress.

 Node is removed and de-provisioned at T40 from the cluster.

 All the connections to the selected node were drained before initiating node de-provisioning.
 Therefore, cooldown period is skipped after the node de-provision.